Laser hair removal is a fairly new and innovative method of eliminating body hair through the use of finely-tuned medical lasers.

-The Remington iLight Ultra laser hair treatment is one of the most effective hair removal devices on the market and offers permanent results with up to a 94% reduction of hair in just 3 treatments.
+Remington iLight Ultra is one of the most effective hair removal devices on the market and offers permanent results with up to a 94% reduction of hair in just 3 treatments.

 It has been cleared by the FDA and clinically proven to use on your face and body.
-It has 2 different caps for the face and body, so you can easily adjust to the right settings for your needs.
+With 2 different caps for the face and body, you can easily adjust to the right settings for your needs.

 How We Rank

-The first thing we looked at, when ranking the best laser hair removal devices, was the flash level.
-Specifically we ensured that each product had at least 900,000 flashes and ideally 999,999, like Feeke and Beamia.
-This ensured they last your entire lifetime so you won’t have to replace the device or buy cartridges.
+The first thing we looked at when ranking the best laser hair removal devices was the flash level.
+Specifically, we ensured that each product had at least 900,000 flashes and ideally 999,999, like Feeke and Beamia.
+This ensures that they will last a lifetime, so you won’t have to replace the device or buy cartridges.

-Lasltly, we looked at the company reputation.
-Since this was a powerful technological product, we made sure that all these companies provided excellent customer service for any issues that may arise.
-We rewarded companies like Tria that offered a lifetime of technical and customer support.
+Lastly, we looked at the company’s reputation.
+As this was a powerful product, we made sure that all these companies provided excellent customer service for any issues that may arise.
+We rewarded companies like Tria that offered lifetime technical and customer support.

 While these methods get the job done, the results are semi-permanent, with hairs growing back in a matter of days.